 Using a 1:1 aspect ratio makes everything a lot easier to manage when you are dealing with software that scales images on the fly.
 Just make sure that your starting images are 1:1 or you will end up with grotesquely distorted images as a result.

 In this case, being square is the way to make your life a lot easier!

 Another great reason to keep your product images at 1:1 aspect ratio is that the minimum viewport on a mobile device is typically 320px so that a 300x300px image will display nicely with a 10px border either side.

 Quirktools Have A Great Device Platform Simulator

-Using 1:1 aspect ratio is not the greatest solution in the world because square images everywhere don't create the Wow! factor.
+Using 1:1 aspect ratio is not the best solution in the world because square images everywhere don't create the Wow!
+Factor.
 But they do convey uniformity and picture galleries will look good this way.

 1:1 aspect ratio for your product images will give you a beautiful looking site in no time at all and eliminate all the shortcomings associated with trying to manage many different image sizes.